“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 The #1 reason mediocre singers stay mediocre is…

-They never really develop their own sense of identity and style.
+They never really develop their own identity and style.

-It’s fair to say that all finalists meet the standard minimum qualifications of “good singers”, right?
+I think it’s fair to say that the finalists of these shows meet the minimum qualifications of “good singers“, right?

 They hit their notes with power, precision, and finesse, and seem reasonably confident in themselves while doing so.